December 22, 2022 Roberto Puzzanghera 0 comments

 linux distro, but I think that they can be useful for any other Linux flavors, as they can be easily adapted.

-If you are a Slackware user and you are looking for unprivileged containers documentation, you should start by reading the Christoph Willing's guide.
-I'm very grateful to him, because without his pages I would almost certainly still be trapped in Linux-VServer
+user and you are looking for unprivileged containers documentation, you should start by reading the Christoph Willing's guide.
+Thanks to him I migrated from Linux-VServer

 Also the Stéphane Graber's articles are a suitable reading at the beginning.